EnglishSpanish

 Heel Spurs and High Heels: Balancing Fashion and Comfort in NYC’s Nightlife

 NYC is known around the world for its unbeatable nightlife.
 Whether visiting a Manhattan club, enjoying a cultural event, or patronizing one of the city’s countless memorable restaurants, you want to look your best when you’re out on the town.
 But sometimes, looking fashionable comes at a high price.
-At Best Foot Doctor NY, we hear from many patients frustrated by heel pain after repeated nights out in high heels.
+At Best Foot Doctor NY, we hear from many patients who are frustrated by heel pain after spending repeated nights out in high heels.

 What Problems Can High Heels Cause?